Barnes's double-double leads Raptors past Heat 106-92 as Toronto gains ground in East

 Bam Adebayo had a double-double with 21 points and 12 rebounds and former Raptors guard Kyle Lowry had six points and five rebounds coming off the bench for the Heat.

+"Every loss right now is tough," said guard Victor Oladipo.
+"Obviously, it’s a tight situation in the race in the East.

+"Every loss is tough but it’s about figuring it out so we’ve just got to figure it out."

-Barnes picked Victor Oladipo's pocket and drove to the next for a breakout slam dunk in the dying seconds of the first quarter to give Toronto a 24-23 lead after 12 minutes.
-Barnes led all scorers with 12 points in the opening quarter.
+Barnes picked Oladipo's pocket and drove to the next for a breakout slam dunk in the dying seconds of the first quarter to give Toronto a 24-23 lead.
+Barnes led all scorers with 12 points in the first 12 minutes of play.

 Another Barnes dunk with 3:51 left in the half gave the Raptors a three-point lead and forced Miami to take a timeout.
 Toronto outscored the Heat 10-7 when play resumed for a 53-47 lead at intermission.